-- 1. Lower the head and lock it down using the head lock pin. - 2.
+- 1. Lower the head and lock it down using the head lock pin. (see page 13) - 2.
 Slide the head towards you and secure in position using the slide rail lock. - 3.
 Lock the mitre arm with the table mitre lock. - 4.
-Lock the bevel adjustment handle with the saw head in the vertical position to make the tool as compact as possible. - 5.
-Always lift the saw using the table.
+Lock the bevel adjustment handle with the saw head in the vertical position to make the tool as compact as possible.